AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • The CRASH Network surveys collision repair shops and assesses how easy a company is to work with.
 Nationwide’s C score is just under the national average of C+; however, it scored third highest among the 10 largest providers.

 • Finally, J.D.
 Power’s annual customer service surveys score companies based on customers’ experiences with claims or customer service interactions.
 They consider how long it takes for a claim to be paid out, how long repairs take, ease of digital interactions, and more.
-Nationwide placed third among large insurers and 14th overall.
+Nationwide scored above average for claims satisfaction and below average for shopping — suggesting that while customers may not be as happy with Nationwide’s quote process or pricing, they are satisfied with the service they receive when they need to file a claim.

 Here’s a succinct summary of those scores.